tanish4542/IR/chatrank/README.md

 cd frontend
 npm install

-# Optional: Create .env file to override API URL
+# Optional: Create .env file to override API URL and port
 # REACT_APP_API_URL=http://localhost:3000
+# PORT=3001

-# Run the frontend
+# Run the frontend (will use port 3001 by default to avoid conflict with Node backend)
-npm start
+PORT=3001 npm start
 ```

-The frontend will open at `http://localhost:3000` (or another port if 3000 is taken)
+The frontend will open at `http://localhost:3001` (to avoid conflict with Node backend on port 3000)

 ## 📋 Features